bbolli/tumblr-utils/README.md

 all the posts from the respective month, plus links to single post pages.
 There are many options to select the posts to backup.

-You can see en example of `tumblr_backup`’s output
+You can see an example of `tumblr_backup`’s output
 [on my home page](http://drbeat.li/tumblr).